Venturing out of my abode got me thinking about fickle fibromyalgia pain.

 The next incident was years later because like a good fibro girl I aimed for a desk job and settled into it.
 But flares for no reason happened anyway.
 This one just occurred and surprised me because I could not explain it.
 It started in my feet, in the arches.
 Severe arch pain in both feet.
 I could barely walk just shuffle around.
 I could not really lift my foot and every step hurt.
 I tried fake arches.
 An anti-inflammatory cream my doc gave me.
 Foot exercise.
 Nothing.
 It lasted a year and then just gone.
 Then started in my wrists, both wrists, tendinitis I guess but so painful I could not put any pressure on them, had a hard time writing with them, had to wear a brace at night and sometimes at work.
 They hurt like that for about eight months and then just stopped.

 So when my feel suddenly hurt when I wore those sandals I remembered that pain.
 Those are flares of pain.
 And the pain in specific spots.
 Pains other people get for different reasons but we get those sorts of pains for no reason they are part of our normal life.
 The aching muscles, and general soreness… that is every day, not a flare.
 The skin pain, that is a different kind of pain altogether.
 The nerve pain also a different kind of pain.
-FM has a lot of different types of pain.
+Fibromyalgia has a lot of different types of pain.
 Because it is fickle.
 It can hit when you take a fifteen-minute walk, which has happened to me, or not until you have walked for an hour.
 Random, completely random.
+And these Hellish Flares of Doom… I don’t know what causes them.
+Sometimes we overdo it and pay and pay and pay.
+Sometimes they hit for no reason and we pay and pay and pay.
+I don’t get it but they are way worse than any other flare we have… and we have enough of them as is.